zhwa/mlir-example/book/Chapter-14-Production-Optimizations.md

 These patterns eliminate redundant operations, simplify IR, and enable subsequent optimizations to be more effective.

-**Chapter 14 Tensor-First Architecture**: Like Chapter 13, Chapter 14 uses tensor-based operations with functional results (e.g., `%result = transformer.add %lhs, %rhs`).
-Canonicalization patterns work naturally with this functional style, as immutable tensors make it easy to reason about when operations can be eliminated or simplified without side effects.
-The tensor operations lower to Linalg on tensors, where additional canonicalization and optimization occur before bufferization converts to efficient memref code.

 **Why Canonicalization Matters**.
 Three key benefits:

 1. **Optimization Enablement**: Simplified IR exposes optimization opportunities (fusion, constant propagation)